ElvaHardwick/Obedientiae-ex-Machina-Docs/chat_commands.md

 ### Command: software

 + Permissions required: Software
-+ Usage: software list|uninstall <software_name>
++ Usage: software list|uninstall|install <software_name>
 + Description:

 	- Command to manage software installed in the controller.
 	- The option "list "will list the software installed in the controller.
 	- The option "uninstall" will delete the software specified afterwards.
-The name will be looked for without taking into consideration upper or lower case, or the version.
+The name will be looked for without taking into consideration upper or lower case, or the version
+	- **IMPORTANT** WIP, not implemented yet. ~~The option "install" will install software from a nearby server.~~

++ Examples:
+    - To list installed softwares: **@software list**

+        It will returns something like:
+        >   Installed Software:
+               OeMCore_1.0
+               DefaultConfig_1.0
+    - To uninstall a software: **@software uninstall DefaultConfig_1.0**

+        It will returns something like:
+        > Finished uninstalling -DefaultConfig_1.0

+    - To install a software offered by a nerby server (see [Command: servers](#Command:-servers)): **@software install ESU-programming**

+        **IMPORTANT** WIP, not implemented yet.

 ### Command: color